temporalio/documentation/sample-apps/go/yourapp/README.md

 # How to run

-1. Make sure you have a Temporal Cluster running or Temporal Cloud to connect to.
+1. Make sure you have a Temporal Service running or Temporal Cloud to connect to.
 See the [Dev guide](https://docs.temporal.io/application-development/foundations#run-a-development-cluster) for the most up-to-date development option.

 2. Start the Worker Process